[Short Story] The Teachings of the Snake Mother

 Oh how magnificent Vinata was, with her wings spread out wide, her long flights in the air.
 Once Vinata kept on and on about her long jump towards the sun.
 Oh how jealous Kadru was.
 Kadru made a vow that day, that one day, Vinata would be her slave.

 Vinata however waited for long time but both her eggs would not hatch.
-It was difficult for nature to fulfill her boon and do that soon, so both the child took time in development.
+It was difficult for nature to fulfil her boon and do that soon, so both the child took time in development.
 Kadru laughed, laughed at the misery of her sister.

 Everyday she mocked on her sister, oh how fast her kids were growing, said Kadru.
 Shesha could now defeat the entire mountain, she said.
 Vasuki could beat Indra in the game of dice.
 Vinata got angry and broke up one egg.